 Summer terms are included in the term count only if a student enrolls for summer classes.
-Students who are falling behind in the Fall or Spring terms are strongly encouraged to use the summer to catch up on milestone courses.
-The courses that must be completed on this timeline are common to all engineering majors* at UNF, and are referred to collectively as the Milestone Courses.
+Students who are off track in the fall or spring terms are strongly encouraged to use the summer to complete milestone courses.
+The courses that must be completed on this timeline are common to all engineering majors* at UNF and are collectively referred to as the Milestone Courses.

-Milestone 1: By the end of the 3rd term each course must be completed with a grade of "C" or better.
+Milestone 1: By the end of the 3rd term, each course must be completed with a grade of "C" or better.

 | Calculus-based Physics I & Lab

 || PHY 2048 & PHY 2048L or PHY 2048C

 | General Chemistry with Lab*

 || CHM 2045 & CHM 2045L

-Milestone 2: By the end of the 6th term each course must be completed with a grade of "C" or better.
+Milestone 2: By the end of the 6th term, each course must be completed with a grade of "C" or better.

 | Calculus-based Physics II & Lab

 || PHY 2049 & PHY 2049L or PHY 2049C

 *Electrical Engineering does not require the Chemistry Lab section, only the lecture.

-- at least 2.0 for Civil Engineering
+- 2.0 for Civil Engineering

-- at least 2.5 for Electrical Engineering and Mechanical Engineering
+- 2.5 for Electrical Engineering

-Students will be required to raise their MGPA to the required level by the completion of Milestone 2.
-Failure to meet the MGPA requirement at completion of Milestone 2 must result in the student changing majors.
-A student may change to a different engineering major, if they meet that program's MGPA requirement.
-If the MGPA is below 2.0 at Milestone 2, the student is suspended from SoE and must change to a non-engineering major.
+Students will be required to raise their MGPA to the required level by the completion of all Milestone Courses.
+Failure to meet the MGPA requirement after completion of all milestone courses must result in the student changing majors.
+A student may change to a different engineering major with a lower MGPA requirement if they meet that program's requirement.
+If the MGPA is below 2.0 at after completion of the Milestone Courses, the student is suspended from SoE and must change to a non-engineering major.

 Satisfactory Progress and MGPA for Transfer Students

-Advisors will create a "Plan of Study" worksheet that details a schedule for the remaining milestone courses to be taken in the fewest number of terms, and establish Milestones 1 and 2, if applicable.
-In addition, the worksheet will include the transfer student's incoming MGPA, to ensure awareness of their current standing with respect to major specific MGPA requirements.
-Transfer students are required to meet the same major specific MGPA requirements.
-The MGPA for transfer students will be calculated using all attempts of the milestone courses on the student's transcripts from the five years preceding enrollment at UNF.
-If it is determined at the time of enrollment that the transfer student cannot mathematically achieve the requisite MGPA, the student must change their major prior to enrolling for the term.
-Transfer students must sign their Plan of Study worksheet to acknowledge they have been made aware of their current standing and the effects of these SoE policies.
+Advisors will create an Academic Plan worksheet that details a schedule for the remaining milestone courses to be taken in the fewest number of terms and establish Milestones 1 and 2, if applicable.
+In addition, the worksheet will include the transfer student's incoming MGPA, to ensure awareness of their current standing with respect to major-specific MGPA requirements.
+Transfer students are required to meet the same major-specific MGPA requirements as they progress toward their intended major.
+The MGPA for transfer students will be calculated based on all transferred grades and all milestone courses taken at UNF.
+If it is determined at the time of enrollment that the transfer student cannot mathematically achieve the requisite MGPA, the student must change their major before enrolling for the Term.
+Transfer students must sign their Academic Plan worksheet to acknowledge they have been made aware of their current standing and the effects of these SoE policies.

 The "One Repeat" Policy